Turboatom: 1929–1940 Foundation and commissioning

-1940–1950 War and Postwar years
+1940–1950 World War II and postwar years

-During WWII, the plant suspended turbine production and began manufacture of defense products, such as mortars, and repaired tanks.
+During World War II, the plant suspended turbine production and began manufacture of defense products, such as mortars, and repaired tanks.
 The work at the enterprise was suspended only three days before the beginning of the occupation of Kharkiv on 21 October 1941.
 Meanwhile, an evacuation process was in full swing.
 During the evacuation, "Turboatom" was divided into several parts.
 On 23 August 1943, Kharkiv was freed and rehabilitation of the enterprise began.

 A team of turbine constructors restored the native plant and continued to manufacture products while also participating in the restoration of municipal services.
 In late 1944, the plant already had 374 (out of 700) items of machine tools and other production equipment installed in accordance with the plant rehabilitation project.
 In a year, 250 machine tools were installed and commissioned.
 The number of workers and employees of the plant rapidly increased from 876 to 1664 persons in a year.

-In 1944 for city of Kharkiv were restored and equipped four turbines with total capacity of 68 thousand kW; two turbines with capacity of 22 thousand kilowatt for Kyiv and also erected turbines for Sevastopl, Kaluga and Shterov Power Station total capacity of 28,200 kW.
+In 1944 for city of Kharkiv were restored and equipped four turbines with total capacity of 68 thousand kW; two turbines with capacity of 22 thousand kilowatt for Kyiv and also erected turbines for Sevastopl, Kaluga, and Shterov Power Station total capacity of 28,200 kW.